Aboriginal title in the Marshall Court: Worcester v. Georgia (1832)

 Worcester v.
 Georgia (1832) was the third case by Wirt, appealing the conviction of Samuel Worcester for illegally residing on Cherokee lands without a license from the state.
 Although the holding of the opinion reached only the question of criminal jurisdiction, its dicta was far more pro-Indian than Fletcher or Johnson:

 The extravagant and absurd idea, that the feeble settlements made on the sea coast, or the companies under whom they were made, acquired legitimate power by them to govern the people, or occupy the lands from sea to sea, did not enter the mind of any man.
 They were well understood to convey the title which, according to the common law of European sovereigns respecting America, they might rightfully convey, and no more.
 This was the exclusive right of purchasing such lands as the natives were willing to sell.
 The Crown could not be understood to grant what the Crown did not affect to claim, nor was it so understood.

 Of course, the "extravagant and absurd" idea was one "that Marshall himself had played an important role in propagating nine years earlier in Johnson v.
-M'Intosh."
+McIntosh."
 Worcester eventually resulted in the freeing of Samuel Worcester, but the decision did not invalidate any state or federal law, or impose any lingering obligation on the state or federal government.
 Three years later, the U.S. government signed the Treaty of New Echota (1835) with a "group of dissent Cherokees" and forced them on what became known as the "trail of tears."